Skip to Main Content

 Welcome to the Apologetics and Worldview LibGuide!
 Here you will find recommended resources specifically for this course.

-Imaginative Apologetics by Offers a fresh, contemporary introduction to Christian apologetics, arguing for a version that is theological, philosophical, and "catholic" and embracing the whole of human reason.
-It emphasizes a foundation in theology that is at once both confident and open and makes reference to philosophy in an accessible way.--Publisher
+Imaginative Apologetics by This timely and accessible book offers a fresh, contemporary introduction to Christian apologetics, arguing for a version that is theological, philosophical, and "catholic" and embracing the whole of human reason.
+It emphasizes a foundation in theology that is both confident and open and makes reference to philosophy in an accessible way.
+It includes contributions from authors such as Alister McGrath and Graham Ward and a foreword by John Milbank.

 Call Number: 239 Im16